 Here are some tips to help you combat that pesky pollen in your spa.

-For example, yellow mustard algae has a light yellowish/green look just like pollen.
+For example, yellow mustard algae have a light yellowish/green look just like pollen.
 The difference is where it collects.
 Pollen will float on the top of the hot tub.
 Algae, on the other hand, will often stick to the sides and even the bottom.
-If it is floating at the top of your hot tub, and you notice that some is picked up by your filtration system, then chances are you have a pollen problem.
+If it is floating at the top of your hot tub, and you notice that some are picked up by your filtration system, then chances are you have a pollen problem.

-To catch any pollen particles, ask your Hot Tub Factory specialist to recommended an enzyme product that will break the particles down to be filtered out.
+To catch any pollen particles, ask your Hot Tub Factory specialist to recommend an enzyme product that will break the particles down to be filtered out.
 This can typically be done weekly or bi-weekly for your hot tub.